opentracing-contrib/java-metrics/README.md

 * ConstMetricLabel

-When a label will have a constant value, e.g. service name
+This label type returns a constant value, e.g. service name

 * OperationMetricLabel

-The label tags the span's operation name
+This label type returns the span's operation name

+* TagMetricLabel

+This label type attempts to obtain the value associated with the requested name from the span's tags, and if not found uses a default value.

-* TagBaggageMetricLabel
+* BaggageMetricLabel

-This label attempts to obtain the value associated with the requested name from the span tags, followed by the span's baggage, and if not found uses a default value.
+This label type attempts to obtain the value associated with the requested name from the span's baggage items, and if not found uses a default value.

 ### Default Labels